"If God exists, I hope he has a good excuse."

 Religion has designed God so that he can't be verified.

 Someone may ask you: If there is no God, what stops you from raping and killing every person you want to?
-The answer is: I have already raped and killed all the people I want to [which is zero persons].
+The answer is: I have already raped and killed all the people I want to [which is zero people].

 One of the Christian-type phenomena that could actually be measured and tested is speaking in tongues.
 I wonder what would happen if we recorded someone speaking in tongues, and then gave that recording to some actual linguists?